 - Estimate a conservative FMV range from comparable market behavior, not a single fixed line item.

-- Note whether any restriction reduces practical resale use.
+- Note whether any restriction reduces practical resale use, including shipment limits, calibration needs, and utility gaps.

 After this pass, your path is clearer: either continue with the free estimate, or request a specialized valuation letter path if the evidence supports higher claimed value.